GenesisFan64/Marsiano-MARS/README.md

 # Marsiano-MARS
-A GameBase/Engine/Library for making Sega 32X Games in pure assembly for ALL CPUs
+A GameBase/Engine/Library for making Sega 32X Games in pure assembly on ALL CPUs *WORK IN PROGRESS*

 I'm also using this to research those real-hardware bugs and limitations that current emulators ignore.
-*WORK IN PROGRESS*

 Graphics:
-- Uses custom pseudo-screens modes, currently working modes: 256-color with smooth scrolling, 256-color scaling image and 3D objects mode.
+- Uses custom pseudo-screens modes, currently working: 256-color with smooth scrolling, 256-color scaling image and 3D objects mode.

 -- 256-color scrolling background --
 - Drawing is done using dirty-section method, moves smoothly and saves CPU processing.